*

 Subheadings separating paragraphs are very good method to make longer text readable as well.

-No text decoration, wrong one or too much of it
+No text formatting, wrong one or too much of it

-Commonly used text decoration applies to any way of changing the appearance of text.
-Text decoration is usually
+Commonly used text-formatting applies to any way of changing the appearance of text.
+It can be simply:

 - bold